sisiwei/nyu-spring-tutorials/2017/week2.md

 I've given you access to modify the following repo:
 https://github.com/mtigas/week2-collab

+(The repo publishes pages to this link: https://mtigas.github.io/week2-collab/ )

 Use the "Clone or Download" button and use "Open In Desktop" to open the project in the GitHub Desktop app.
 This makes a copy of the project on your computer.

 Right click on `week2-collab` in GitHub Desktop and choose "Open In Finder" ("Open In Explorer" on Windows).